AnomaliesGentoolman/AnomaliesGentoolman.github.io/_posts/2024-2-7-compiled-terraria.md

-And then i just did these steps in order to implement the Goldberg Steam Emulator, (you can just change the name of the original steam_api.dll to steam_api_orig.dll for backup)
+And then i just did these steps in order to implement the Goldberg Steam Emulator, (you can just change the name of the original steam_api.dll to steam_api_orig.dll for backup if you want.)

 Replace the steam_api.dll in ``"\Steam\steamapps\common\Terraria"`` directory.